What is a Nutritional supplement?

 Do I Need Nutritional Supplements?

 Nutritional supplements are probably not necessary if you eat a balanced diet.
 Nevertheless, at certain points in life (e.g. growth phases, pregnancy, breastfeeding, old age), many people require more vitamins, minerals, trace elements, and the like.
 It is at these points that supplements can be beneficial.
 Dietary restrictions (e.g. vegan diet), food sensitivities (e.g. lactose intolerance), and excessive alcohol or tobacco consumption may contribute to nutritional deficiencies.
 Several supplements can positively affect the symptoms of many diseases.

 How Much Should I Take?

-Taking supplements can transform your body: they influence your metabolism, cell division, and cell growth.
+Taking supplements for vitality can transform your body: they influence your metabolism, cell division, and cell growth.

 It is dangerous to overdose.
 Taking too many multivitamins can harm your organs.
 Taking too much vitamin A can lead to skin and liver problems, too much vitamin C can lead to kidney stones, and too much vitamin K can reduce the effectiveness of blood thinners.

 What Should I Do When A Nutritional Supplement Makes Me Unwell?

 If you suspect that the health supplement you are taking makes you unwell, see your doctor or pharmacist immediately.